How Do You Start a Vlog for Beginners?

 The SJCAM C400: A Vlogger’s Dream

 The SJCAM C400 is specifically thought out and designed with vloggers in mind.
 Its standout feature is its modular design: the tiny camera can detach from its wireless controller handle.
-Use the 2.29-inch rotating touchscreen to take vlog-style selfies, or detach it and use it as a stand-alone camera to capture creative angles.
+You can use the 2.29-inch rotating touchscreen to take vlog-style selfies.
+If you want, you can also detach it and use it as a separate camera to get different angles.

 It shoots 4K at 30 fps with 6-axis gyroscope stabilization.
-With the battery handle attached, you get up to 7 hours of 4K recording time—a full day without having to worry about battery life.
+When you attach the battery handle, you can record in 4K for up to 7 hours.
+This means you can use it all day without worrying about the battery dying.

 C400 Action Camera with Rotating Screen for Perfect Vlogging

-With the handheld wireless controller, you can place the camera around 8 meters away and still be able to see your framing on the handle’s screen.
+You can use the handheld wireless controller to place the camera about 8 meters away.
+You can still see what you are framing on the screen of the handle.
 Thus, you will no longer be shooting blind!
 With a price tag now of $249 for the full kit, or $159 for the pocket camera only, you will have nothing less than legit 4K resolution and pro-level stabilization without the pro-level price tag.

 How to Start a Vlog with a C400 Action Camera?